arjunk3x/Pneumonia-detector/README.md

 **Technologies Used:**

-OpenCV
+a) OpenCV

-TensorFlow
+b) TensorFlow

-os
+c) os

 _**Key Features:**___

-**Data Preprocessing:**
+1) **Data Preprocessing:**

-Importing necessary libraries such as OpenCV for image processing.
+a) Importing necessary libraries such as OpenCV for image processing.

-Defining allowed image extensions and removing inconsistent formats.
+b) Defining allowed image extensions and removing inconsistent formats.

-Creating a dataset from image folders using tf.keras.utils.image_dataset_from_directory.
+c) Creating a dataset from image folders using tf.keras.utils.image_dataset_from_directory.

-Normalizing image data to enhance training efficiency.
+d) Normalizing image data to enhance training efficiency.

-**Train-Test-Validation Split:**
+2) **Train-Test-Validation Split:**

-Dividing the dataset into training, testing, and validation sets for model evaluation.
+a) Dividing the dataset into training, testing, and validation sets for model evaluation.

-Monitoring model performance on the validation set to prevent overfitting.
+b) Monitoring model performance on the validation set to prevent overfitting.

-**Building the CNN Model:**
+3) **Building the CNN Model:**

-Creating a sequential model using models.Sequential().
+a) Creating a sequential model using models.Sequential().

-Implementing convolutional layers to extract image features.
+b) Implementing convolutional layers to extract image features.

-Utilizing ReLU activation for introducing non-linearity.
+c)Utilizing ReLU activation for introducing non-linearity.

-Incorporating max-pooling layers to reduce image size.
+d) Incorporating max-pooling layers to reduce image size.

-Adding fully connected layers with ReLU activation for further feature learning.
+e) Adding fully connected layers with ReLU activation for further feature learning.

-Using a sigmoid activation in the output layer for binary classification.
+f) Using a sigmoid activation in the output layer for binary classification.

-**Model Compilation and Training:**
+4) **Model Compilation and Training:**

-Compiling the model with the Adam optimizer and binary cross-entropy loss function.
+a) Compiling the model with the Adam optimizer and binary cross-entropy loss function.

-Training the model on the training data while monitoring performance on the validation set.
+b) Training the model on the training data while monitoring performance on the validation set.

-Adjusting the number of epochs based on validation results.
+c) Adjusting the number of epochs based on validation results.

-**Model Evaluation:**
+5) **Model Evaluation:**

-Assessing model performance on unseen testing data.
+a) Assessing model performance on unseen testing data.

-Calculating metrics such as accuracy, precision, and recall.
+b) Calculating metrics such as accuracy, precision, and recall.

-Printing the final evaluation metrics.
+c) Printing the final evaluation metrics.

-**Saving and Loading the Model:**
+6) **Saving and Loading the Model:**

-Saving the trained model for future use.
+a) Saving the trained model for future use.

-Demonstrating model loading and making predictions on new chest X-ray images.
+b) Demonstrating model loading and making predictions on new chest X-ray images.

-**Contributions:**
+7) **Contributions:**

 Contributions to this project are encouraged, focusing on areas such as:

-Exploration of more complex architectures and hyperparameter tuning.
+a) Exploration of more complex architectures and hyperparameter tuning.

-Incorporation of advanced data augmentation techniques.
+b) Incorporation of advanced data augmentation techniques.

-Addressing potential biases in the training data.
+c) Addressing potential biases in the training data.

-Documentation improvements for clarity and usability.
+d) Documentation improvements for clarity and usability.